Nonviolent Action and Civil War Peace Processes

 Part Two in a Series on People Power, Peace and DemocracyRead the Event Coverage

 Civilians are often assumed to be victims or passive agents in civil war.
 However, civil society actors and nonviolent movements are far more active than is often acknowledged and they have used a vast array of nonviolent action tactics to foster peace — from forming local peace communities to organizing protests and strikes to demanding warring parties come to the negotiating table.
 Civil society actors have also participated in negotiation processes, either as negotiation delegations themselves or as observers, and have played active roles in the monitoring and implementation stages of peace processes as well.
 But what civilian nonviolent action strategies are effective in promoting peaceful conflict resolution in civil war?

-To better understand the intersections of nonviolent action and peacebuilding processes, join USIP for the second in a series of four events on people power, peace, and democracy.
-The event series will highlight multiple groundbreaking research projects and feature insights from activists and international practitioners and policymakers to provide viewers with actionable takeaways.
+To better understand the intersections of nonviolent action and peacebuilding processes, USIP hosted the second in a series of four events on people power, peace, and democracy.
+The event series highlighted multiple groundbreaking research projects and featured insights from activists and international practitioners and policymakers to provide viewers with actionable takeaways.

-This event will present new research from USIP that explores effective strategies for civilian nonviolent action amid civil war and offers lessons learned for activists working to achieve their goals in conflict-affected environments — as well as for policymakers and donors to aid peace processes and achieve sustainable peace.
+This event presented new research from USIP that explores effective strategies for civilian nonviolent action amid civil war and offers lessons learned for activists working to achieve their goals in conflict-affected environments — as well as for policymakers and donors to aid peace processes and achieve sustainable peace.

 Jonathan Pinckney, moderator

 Senior Researcher, Nonviolent Action, U.S. Institute of Peace

 Cofounder and Media Coordinator, Anataban Arts Initiative

 Researcher, BLG Data Research Centre, University of Essex

 Senior Expert, Dialogue and Peace Processes, U.S. Institute of Peace